t-taormina/CS302/projects/Project1/final_submissions/gdb_efficiency_Taormina.md

 ### Efficiency Writeup
 - The purpose of program 1 was to implement a game using object oriented programming methods.
-This allows for seperation of responsiblity and roles within the game and when implemented correctly, it can result in less code and simpler maintenance for future developers among other benefits.
+This allows for separation of responsibility and roles within the game and when implemented correctly, it can result in less code and simpler maintenance for future developers among other benefits.
 A key part to being successful with programming in this style is to carefully plan and delegate responsibilities for all the classes that are going to be implemented.
-With careful planning in place, I then (as Karla loves to say) "found the similiarities, and pushed them up".
+With careful planning in place, I then (as Karla loves to say) "found the similarities, and pushed them up".
 This creates hierarchies of objects that when used properly allows for some very efficient and concise functions to be written.
 In my program I believe I have done a careful and successful job of isolating objects and their specific jobs.
 There are few instances of classes reaching out to other classes and requesting their